Middle Grades Education

-Clinical practice (student teaching) occurs during the final semester after all other course work and requirements have been satisfied.
+Student teaching occurs during the final semester after all other course work and requirements have been satisfied.
 Candidates are assigned by the Department of Teacher Education to a school setting for this semester-long experience.
-Candidates must apply for clinical practice within a prescribed timeframe during the semester prior to the actual experience.
+Candidates must apply for student teaching within a prescribed timeframe no later than the semester prior to the actual experience.
 At the time of application, candidates must meet the GPA requirements (3.0 in TEP course work; 2.75 GPA in major / area of concentration; 2.75 cumulative GPA).
 All courses counting as general education course work, academic content major course work, and professional TEP course work must be completed with a grade of C or higher regardless of GPA).
 Candidates must also have completed or be registered to complete all remaining course work.
-The required test of basic skills (ACT Plus Writing or SAT with appropriate scores) and the appropriate Illinois Licensure Testing System content exam must be passed or the candidate must be registered for the exams at the time of application to student teaching.
-In order to receive a school placement for the clinical practice semester, candidates must have passed both the test of basic skills and the appropriate content area exam, completed all course work, maintained all GPA requirements as outlined above, and passed a physical and TB test no earlier than 90 days prior to entering the school setting (submitting results to Campus Health Services).
-The Department determines appropriate school placements for clinical practice; university personnel and school based cooperating teachers supervise student teachers throughout the semester.
-The Illinois State Board of Education requires that candidates pass the edTPA performance assessment in order to be recommended for teacher licensure.
-The edTPA will be completed during clinical practice.
+The appropriate Illinois Licensure Testing System content exam must be passed or the candidate must be registered for the exams at the time of application to student teaching.
+In order to receive a school placement for the student teaching semester, candidates must have passed the appropriate content area exam, completed all course work, maintained all GPA requirements as outlined above, and passed a physical and TB test no earlier than 90 days prior to entering the school setting (submitting results to Campus Health Services).
+The Department determines appropriate school placements for student teaching; university personnel and school based cooperating teachers supervise student teachers throughout the semester.
+The Illinois State Board of Education requires that candidates pass the a performance assessment in order to be recommended for teacher licensure.
+The performance assessment will be completed during student teaching.

 General Education Requirements for All Candidates